Google Health: Privacy concerns

-Google Health (2008–2012)

 The original Google Health was an opt-in service, meaning it could only access medical information volunteered by individuals.
 It did not retrieve any part of a person's medical records without his or her explicit consent and action.
 However, it did encourage users to set up profiles for other individuals.
 According to its Terms of Service, Google Health is not considered a "covered entity" under the Health Insurance Portability and Accountability Act of 1996; thus, HIPAA privacy laws do not apply to it.

 In a 2008 article covering the original Google Health's launch, the New York Times discussed privacy issues and said that "patients apparently did not shun the Google health records because of qualms that their personal health information might not be secure if held by a large technology company."
 Others contend that Google Health may be more private than the current "paper" health record system because of reduced human interaction.

-Google Health (2018–present)

 DeepMind Health and NHS

-In 2017, DeepMind Health (later a division of Google Health) was found to have not complied with UK data protection laws, according to the UK Information Commissioner’s Office.
+In 2017, DeepMind, a Google-owned company, was found to have not complied with UK data protection laws, according to the UK Information Commissioner’s Office.
 The health unit of DeepMind had been formed in early 2016.
-DeepMind acquired a task management app called Hark developed by Dr. Dominic King and Dr. Lord Ara Darzi at Imperial College.
+DeepMind acquired a task management app called Hark developed by Dominic King and Lord Ara Darzi at Imperial College.
 Deepmind Health was also developing an app with the NHS Royal Free Hospital called Streams that helped monitor patients with acute kidney injury.
 The ICO said that patients were not notified correctly about how their data was being used.
-The DeepMind Health team noted the appointment of Dr. David Feinberg at Google in November 2018, and later officially joined Google Health in late 2019.
+The DeepMind Health team noted the appointment of David Feinberg at Google in November 2018, and later officially joined Google Health in late 2019.

 University of Chicago

 In June 2019, University of Chicago, its medical center, and Google were sued in a potential class-action lawsuit about patient record sharing.
 A federal judge dismissed the patient data privacy lawsuit on September 4, 2020.
 The class action suit had been filed by plaintiff Matt Dinerstein and represented by attorney Jay Edelson.

-The University noted that class action attorney Edelson had a potential conflict of interest, as an investor in a competing company, Quant HC.
-According to a legal motion filed in 2019, Edelson and his law partners allegedly “funded, organized, and served as officers and directors of” Quant HC, a company founded by Edelson’s spouse, a physician at University of Chicago.
+The university noted that class action attorney Edelson had a potential conflict of interest, as an investor in a competing company, Quant HC.
+According to a legal motion filed in 2019, Edelson and his law partners allegedly "funded, organized, and served as officers and directors of" Quant HC, a company founded by Edelson’s spouse, a physician at University of Chicago.
 Quant HC, produced medical software called ECART, and received $600,000 of initial investment from Edelson and his wife from its founding in 2012.